GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Related Work

 \subsection{Network Visualization}

 Various works have been proposed for network visualization and are leveraged for tasks like weak semantic segmentation and weak object localization.
 CAM \cite{zhou2016learning} replaces the first fully-connected layer in image classifiers with a global average pooling layer to calculate class activation map.
-Grad-CAM family methods\cite{selvaraju2016grad, jiang2021layercam, chattopadhay2018grad} flow the class-specific gradients to each feature map and adopt different ways to obtain a weighted sum of feature maps for visualization.
-For the vision transformer, \cite{gao2021tscam} proposes to couple semantic-agnostic attention maps and semantic aware maps for weakly supervised object localization. \cite{chefer2021transformer,chefer2021generic} employ LRP-based relevance\cite{bach2015pixel} combined with gradients to explore the interpretability of transformer attention.
+In Grad-CAM family methods \cite{selvaraju2016grad,jiang2021layercam,chattopadhay2018grad}, the class-specific gradients flow to each feature map and methods adopt different ways to obtain a weighted sum of feature maps for visualization.
+For the vision transformer, \cite{gao2021tscam} proposes to couple semantic-agnostic attention maps and semantic-aware maps for weakly supervised object localization. \cite{chefer2021transformer,chefer2021generic} employ LRP-based relevance \cite{bach2015pixel} combined with gradients to explore the interpretability of transformer attention.
 However, none of above methods are specially designed for WSSS.